 The process starts when you request your quote at the top of the page.
-Once you have provided some basic information, you’ll be presented with approximately 60-80 quotes from the best health insurers, such as Anthem Blue Cross, UnitedHealthcare, Medical Mutual, Aetna, CareSource, Molina, Ambetter, SummaCare, and Humana.
+Once you have provided some basic information, you’ll be presented with approximately 60-80 quotes from the best health insurers, such as Anthem Blue Cross, UnitedHealthcare (short-term), Medical Mutual, Aetna (Group), CareSource, Molina, Ambetter, Paramount, SummaCare, Oscar, and Humana (Group).
 We have filtered out all “discount” or “limited” policies (Many carriers offer ancillary or Senior coverage, but not primary individual plans).

 The subsidy is the federal tax credit that is instantly provided.
-It can reduce your premium as much as $10,000 per year.
+It can reduce your premium as much as $10,000 (or more) per year.
+Larger families often receive the largest subsidy.
 The prices you view, however, do not include the subsidy.
 Therefore, we will quickly determine if you qualify and calculate the resulting credit.
 Your total household income and number of family members living in the household will have a direct impact on the amount you receive.
 Different counties may have different subsidy amounts.

 If you do not qualify for a subsidy, then you can apply for an “Off-Exchange” plan, which reduces the processing time since the government is not involved.
 Your policies would still meet the “Essential Benefits” requirement, and satisfy all new legislative mandates.
 Maternity, prescription drugs, office visits, ER visits, and many other comprehensive benefits would be covered.

 You would not be taxed or fined for non-compliance during or after Open Enrollment since the tax penalty was eliminated.
 As we will discuss later, if you miss the deadline, there are several options which will allow you to purchase inexpensive plans that take care of any gaps in benefits.PPO and indemnity plans are offered in all counties.